VAT and Making Tax Digital

 When does MTD for Income Tax come into effect?

-Making Tax Digital rules for Self Assessment/Income Tax will need to be followed from 6 April 2024 - a year later than originally planned.
+Making Tax Digital rules for Self Assessment/Income Tax will need to be followed from 6 April 2026 – several years later than originally planned.

-The Government have recognised the impact the Coronavirus pandemic has had on UK businesses and the 12-month delay will provide more time for the Self Employed and Landlords to digitise their records if they do not already.
+This delay will provide more time for the Self Employed individuals and Landlords to digitise their records if they are not already.

 What do you need to do now?